Bad character evidence: Criticisms

-Academic commentators have criticized the use of the phrase "reprehensible behavior" in section 112 of the Criminal Justice Act 2003.
-This language has not featured in any UK statute law before, and as such its interpretation has led to some inconsistent case law, where courts are subjectively interpreting whether evidence qualifies as "reprehensible behavior" without clear precedent.
+Academic commentators have criticized the use of the phrase "reprehensible behaviour" in section 112 of the Criminal Justice Act 2003.
+This language has not featured in any UK statute law before, and as such its interpretation has led to some inconsistent case law, where courts are subjectively interpreting whether evidence qualifies as "reprehensible behaviour" without clear precedent.

 This language was introduced into the Act as it progressed through Parliament, with the original Law Commission Paper instead proposing that a reasonable person test, commonly featured in law in England and Wales, be used.